Asceticism: Hinduism

+Vedas and Upanishads

-Asceticism-like practices are hinted in the Vedas, but these hymns have been variously interpreted as referring to early Yogis and loner renouncers.
+Asceticism-like practices are hinted at in the Vedas, but these hymns have been variously interpreted as referring to early Yogis and loner renouncers.
 One such mention is in the Kesin hymn of the Rigveda, where Keśins ("long-haired" ascetics) and Munis ("silent ones") are described.
 These Kesins of the Vedic era, are described as follows by Karel Werner: